ph4r05/booltest/README.md

 - Map / Reduce.
   - The `booltest/testjobs.py` creates job files
   - The `booltest/testjobsproc.py` processes result files
-- Booltest job is configured via JSON file.
+- BoolTest job is configured via JSON file.
 Result of a computation is JSON file.
-- The `booltest/testjobsbase.py` performs job aggregation, i.e., more Booltest runs in one shell script as job planning overhead is non-negligible.
+- The `booltest/testjobsbase.py` performs job aggregation, i.e., more BoolTest runs in one shell script as job planning overhead is non-negligible.
 Useful for fast running jobs.
 - Works with PBSPro, qsub queueing algorithm